Any questions about this policy and our privacy practices should be sent by email to firstname.lastname@example.org.

 Who has access to your information?

-The processing of personal information may require sharing the information with employees, contractors and professional advisers of the RC (UK).
+The processing of personal information may require sharing the information with our employees, contractors and professional advisers, or within our group.

 We may disclose your personal information if we are under a duty to disclose or share it in order to comply with any legal obligation, or in order to enforce or apply any terms or agreements we may have in place with you.